siberianfox/tinygwiki/TinyG-Command-Line.md

 * type $g55 to list the xyzabc offsets in the G55 coordinate system

 ### Uber-Groups
-In text mode (not JSON mode) the following groups of groups are also available for display:
+In text mode (but not JSON mode) the following groups of groups are also available for display:

 	Uber-Group | Token | Notes
 	--------|----------|-------